Journal Article Access: Which Model Works Best for Your Team?

 Document delivery supplements an organization’s existing subscriptions and provides one-click, self-service access to full-text articles across popular publishers and journals.
 Documents are delivered quickly and directly to the user, and the platform links directly to open-access, subscriptions, and purchased tokens, avoiding duplicate purchases.
 Expect to pay a fee for both the article and an additional document delivery fee.

+The most efficient document delivery systems are embedded within a cloud-based, total literature management solution.
 This cloud-based program allows users to download articles on demand, import articles into shared libraries, annotate articles within libraries, and create complex bibliographies.

 Although the features are designed to be self-serve among the users, the platform’s management usually requires at least one dedicated support staff person.